 It is possible that Haydn also intended some of his higher register cello compositions (D major Cello Concerto, Sinfonia Concertante etc) to be played on a 5-string instrument.
 The writing in these pieces is so much higher than his normal cello writing (including that of his C major cello concerto) that we can justifiably wonder if perhaps the cellist for whom Haydn wrote these two pieces had a high E-string on their instrument.
-Click on the highlighted links (above) to see all the thumbposition passages of these two pieces written out down a fifth.
-This is how it would be if we played these passages on a 5-string cello.
+Click on the highlighted links (above) to see all of the thumbposition passages of these two pieces written out down a fifth.
+This is how they would be (where they would lie on the fingerboard) if we played them on a 5-string cello.
 Suddenly these pieces become infinitely easier.
 Now we no longer need to be Paganinis-of-the-cello to play this piece well.

 Compare for example the difficulty of the cellist’s first melodic solo intervention in the Sinfonia Concertante in the two following versions (for 4-string and 5-string cello).
 Of course, the 5-string version will sound a fifth higher (i.e. the same pitch as the 4-string version) if played on a 5-string cello :

 PLAYING MUSIC CONCEIVED FOR A NORMAL CELLO ON A FIVE-STRING INSTRUMENT